2 - 1

 formals(roll)

-What about body()?
+What about body()

 body(roll)

-What about environment()?
+What about environment()

 environment(roll)

-So, the function itself is called roll, it takes the argument or formals number_of_dice and the body of the function uses the built-in sample function in R to simulate dice rolls (use ?sample to learn more about the sample() function).
+function in R to simulate dice rolls (use ?sample to learn more about the sample()

 (function(